Obesity is a growing public health concern both in the U.S. and worldwide:

 The days of counting calories-in, calories-out are over.
 A healthy bodyweight is the result of a complex interplay between genes, emotions, hormones, behavior, inflammation, environment, nutrition and lifestyle.
 Leptin resistance, emotional eating, and taste perception are just some of the key areas now recognized as being vital to effective weight management.
 Genomic testing and interpretation helps clinicians understand how individual genetic factors impact a the ability to achieve and maintain a healthy bodyweight.

-The Weight Management and Ultimate Wellness genomic test panels evaluate many areas involved in the complex process of healthy weight management including:
+The Ultimate Wellness genomic test panel evaluates many areas involved in the complex process of healthy weight management including:

-Appetite & Metabolism, Food Cravings and Emotional Eating, Leptin, Body Fat, Weight Loss and Regain, Hormones, Thyroid Function, Exercise, Detoxification, Inflammation, Micronutrients, Methylation.
+Appetite & Metabolism, Food Cravings and Emotional Eating, Leptin, Body Fat, Weight Loss and Regain, Hormones, Thyroid Function, Exercise, Detoxification, Inflammation, Micronutrients, Methylation, Carbohydrate and Fat Metabolism.